 My journey with Anytime Fitness began in November 2010 in Oklahoma, specifically a small city named Lawton, home of the U.S. Army’s Training Center.
 Lawton would be a turning point in not only my fitness career, but also a military career a few years later.
 More to come on that –

-Most recently, Anytime Fitness Roanoke is my new home away from home.
+Previously, Anytime Fitness Roanoke was my new home away from home.
 I have always considered the gym to be my second home because it’s a place where I feel comfortable, where I’m surrounded by like-minded people, and a calm to my storm.
 For me, Anytime Fitness is more than a gym; my values and desire to be strong are echoed in each person I meet.
 I bleed purple.
-Have you met those people who have a tattoo of the Running Man? #goals My dream is to own an Anytime Fitness location, so being an H2i is the second best thing I can do!
+Have you met those people who have a tattoo of the Running Man? #goals My dream is to own an Anytime Fitness location, so being an H2i was the second best thing I can do!

 It’s no secret what I wanted to do with my life.
 From the time I was toddler, I always wanted to be a teacher.
 How does this relate to fitness, you ask?
 Teaching and training go hand in hand.
 In my opinion, there’s no better way to learn than to teach oneself.

 I’m a runner.
 At last count: 9 half marathons, a 10k, and countless 5k’s.
 My personal best was fully realized in December 2021 when I ran a 2:10 half marathon in Dallas, TX.
 The downside is I paid for my training – a torn meniscus should have prevented me from reaching this goal, but I’m too stubborn to quit.
 Many weeks of physical therapy ensued and now I fully understand the benefit of strength training consistently.